Walking Through Lavender Fields

 • Heat soy milk over low to medium.
 Crumble yeast in a small bowl, add lukewarm soy milk.
 Add about 3/4 tsp of date sugar and about 1/2 tsp of flour.
 Mix together well.
 Wait for it to foam (about 10 min).

-• Meanwhile add turmeric powder to flour and mix.
+• Meanwhile add date sugar, turmeric and vanilla powder to flour and mix.

 • Melt vegan butter and coconut cream over low heat.
-Add date sugar, vanilla powder, lemon zest and rum to the butter mixture.
+Add rum and lemon zest to the butter mixture.
 Mix together.

 • When the yeast mixture is foaming add it to the flour and mix.
 Then add also the butter mixture.
 Mix until you get a wet dough.